Wade James – Chinawest Clinic Fremantle

 The West Australian Column

-Wade writes a regular column for the Mind and Body section in The West Australian Newspaper.
-Articles can be viewed in the right hand column.
+Wade has previously written a regular column for the Mind and Body section in The West Australian Newspaper over a number of years.
+Unfortunately these articles can no longer be viewed on this website as strict new rules on advertising apply by AHPRA.